SumiSastri/dev-blogs/docs/computer-code/part4-processing-data.md

 - Trigger Handlers: Processes can register custom signal handlers to react to specific signals or use default behaviors.

 Common Signals:

-Ctrl+C (Interrupt): Sends the SIGINT signal to terminate the foreground process.
+- Ctrl+C (Interrupt): Sends the SIGINT signal to terminate the foreground process.
-Ctrl+Z (Stop): Sends the SIGTSTP signal to suspend the foreground job.
+- Ctrl+Z (Stop): Sends the SIGTSTP signal to suspend the foreground job.
-KILL: Sends the SIGKILL signal to forcefully terminate a process without cleanup.
-Example: kill -9 <PID> forcefully kills a process. pkill Node terminates all Node.js processes.
+- KILL: Sends the SIGKILL signal to forcefully terminate a process without cleanup.
+Example: kill -9 <PID> forcefully kills a process/ pkill Node terminates all Node.js processes.
-QUIT: Sends SIGQUIT, which terminates a process and creates a memory dump for debugging.
+- QUIT: Sends SIGQUIT, which terminates a process and creates a memory dump for debugging.
-CONTINUE: Sends SIGCONT, resuming a suspended process.
+- CONTINUE: Sends SIGCONT, resuming a suspended process.

 3. Interrupts

 Interrupts differ from signals in that they are low-level mechanisms used by the CPU to handle external events or system needs.
 Interrupts temporarily stop the current execution to allow the CPU to handle a higher-priority task.

 Types of Interrupts:

 - Hardware Interrupts: Triggered by hardware events like keyboard input, mouse clicks, or network activity.
 - Example: A keypress triggers an interrupt that the CPU processes to display the typed character.
 - Software Interrupts: Triggered by system calls or errors (e.g., a division by zero error).